Alberta Legislature Building: Statues and memorials

 Several memorials and statues are situated within the Legislative Buildings, or the grounds surrounding it.
 The fountain inside the Legislature Building was installed during 1959 to commemorate the first visit of Queen Elizabeth II to the building.
 For the province's centennial, the Queen unveiled in the same structure a series of stained glass windows that highlight the role of the monarchy in Alberta over the previous century.
 The centre window, at the front entrance of the building, focuses on the reign of Elizabeth II, including her royal cypher surmounted by St. Edward's Crown and flanked by wild roses, while the other windows commemorate the reign of George VI, Edward VIII, George V, and Edward VII, along with provincial emblems such as the coat of arms and the wild rose.

 Other items of significance on the grounds include the Lois Hole Memorial Garden, the statue of Princess Louise, Duchess of Argyll, and a memorial to Chief Crowfoot.

+There are various monuments marking important parts of Alberta history, people and culture including the Ukrainian Centennial Pioneer Monument, the Italian monument, the Aboriginal Veterans' monument, the Korean War Memorial.
+The grounds feature a statue of Lord Strathcona, a Japanese Garden and the Police and Peace Officers' Memorial and many other monuments.

+In 2022, a monument commemorating the signing of Treaty 6 was added to the south lawn.

 "Purple City"

 A local custom involves area teenagers staring at the building's flood lights and then looking up to see everything in the color purple.

 The band The Rural Alberta Advantage referenced the custom in their song Edmonton.

+It is also the origin of the name for Purple City Music Festival.

 History

 The Alberta Legislature Building was built between 1907 and 1913 in the Beaux Arts style at the same time as the much larger Saskatchewan and Manitoba legislative buildings by architects Allan Merrick Jeffers and Richard Blakey.
 Montreal architect Percy Nobbs helped with the final revisions.
 Allan Merrick Jeffers served as the Alberta Provincial Architect from September 1907 to 1910.
 The Provincial Archives of Alberta holds drawings for virtually all provincial buildings executed under his supervision.

 Construction first began in August 1907.
-The cornerstone was laid by the Governor General of Canada, Albert Grey, 4th Earl Grey, on October 1, 1909.
+The cornerstone was laid by Alexander Cameron Rutherford, the first Premier of Alberta, and the Governor General of Canada, Albert Grey, 4th Earl Grey, on October 1, 1909.
 On November 30, 1911, the first session was held in the building.
 The building was officially opened by Lord Grey's successor, Prince Arthur, Duke of Connaught and Strathearn, on September 3, 1912.